SJCC Case Management Services

-If you are experiencing a crisis (including suicidal thoughts or plans), please contact the 24-hour Crisis Hotline 1-855-278-4204, or text "HELLO" to 741741 to be connected to the free, confidential 24/7 crisis text line.
+If you are experiencing a crisis (including suicidal thoughts or plans), please contact the 24-Hour Crisis Hotline 1-855-278-4204 or text "HELLO" to 741741 to be connected to the free, confidential 24/7 crisis text line.

 How Do I Make an Appointment with the Case Manager or Make a Referral?

 Call: You may call the Case Manager, Sophia de la Fuente, directly at (408) 288-3151.
-If the Case Manager does not answer, you may leave a message on the confidential voice mailbox, and the Case Manager will return you call as soon as possible.
+If the Case Manager does not answer, you may leave a message on the confidential voice mailbox, and the Case Manager will return your call as soon as possible.

 Email: You may email the Case Manager directly at Sophia.email@example.com.
 Please provide your name and state that you would like to make an appointment.
 Please refrain from providing confidential details about your specific situation in the email, as it is a not a completely secure form of communication.